-How the $1.9 trillion U.S. stimulus package compares to other countries’ coronavirus spending
+How the $1.9 trillion U.S. stimulus package compares with other countries’ coronavirus spending

 It is too early to assess.
 A number of factors affected countries’ economic activity over the past year, including the scale of their coronavirus outbreaks and the severity of their measures in response.

-The full scale of relief spending, with various plans yet to be implemented around the world, remain unknown.
+The full scale of relief spending, with various plans yet to be implemented around the world, remains unknown.
 And then there’s the separate issue of monetary policy by the Federal Reserve and other central banks, which are not part of fiscal stimulus packages.